Sahib19/Travique/README.md

 Travique is a **full-stack travel platform** where users can discover amazing destinations, add their own listings, filter and search easily, and leave reviews.
 Built with **Node.js, Express, MongoDB, and Bootstrap**.

----

-## ✨ Features
+## 🚀 Features

-### 🏝️ Destinations & Listings
-- View all destinations in a **beautiful card layout**.
+### User Features
+- **Authentication**: Users can sign up, log in, and log out.
-- Add new destinations with images, place name, price, and description.
+- **Listing Exploration**: View all available travel destinations with detailed information, including images, place name, price, and location.
-- Interactive cards with **hover zoom, shadows, and rounded corners**.

-### 🎯 Filters & Search
-- **Filter bar** above homepage listings for quick browsing by category (e.g., beaches, mountains, cities).
-- **Search bar** in the navbar to instantly find destinations by name.
+- **Search & Filter**: Quickly search for destinations and filter listings by categories.

-### 👤 Authentication
-- User signup, login, and logout system.
-- Navbar dynamically shows different options for logged-in users and guests.

-### 💬 Reviews
+- **Google Maps Integration**: See the location of each destination on an interactive map.
-- Users can add reviews for destinations.
+- **Reviews**: Users can add reviews to listings and edit/delete their own reviews.
-- Only authors can delete their reviews.

-### 🗄️ Backend & Database
-- **MongoDB Atlas** for cloud storage.
-- Listings reference their **owner user**.
-- Express.js with Mongoose ORM for smooth database management.

-### 🎨 Frontend & UI
-- **Sticky black navbar** with icons.
-- Light, modern background for the body.
-- Filter + search section for easy navigation.
+- **Listing Management**: Users who create listings can edit or delete them at any time.

+### UI/UX Features
+- **Responsive Design**: Built with Bootstrap to ensure responsiveness across devices.
-- Card hover effects and box shadows for a lively UI.
+- **Interactive Cards**: Listing cards have hover effects, zoom-in animations on images, and subtle shadows for a polished look.
-- Responsive design for desktops and mobiles.
+- **Rounded Corners**: Custom styling for top corners of cards and elements for a modern appearance.
+- **Professional Color Scheme**: Light background for the body, black navbar, and elegant footer for a clean look.
+- **Smooth Hover Effects**: Images and buttons have smooth transitions for better user interaction.

+### Backend & Database
+- **Express.js Server**: Handles routing, sessions, and user authentication.
+- **MongoDB & Mongoose**: Listings, users, and reviews are stored in MongoDB Atlas.
+- **Data Seeding**: Sample data can be seeded into the database for easy testing.

 ---